CarlosCezarDeSouzaGuaraldo/CarlosCezarDeSouza/README.md

 # Carlos Cezar De Souza Guaraldo

  ## Hi there, nice to meet you!
- I'm a web developer in NodeJS.
-Javascript was the first programming language that I learned and I really like this language, because you can do a lot of things with it! :computer:
+ I'm a Fullstack Developer that work with NodeJS, Java and ReactJS programming languages and I work with MySql, MariaDb, SqlServer and Postgres.
+About me?
+I want to help the people with the technology! :computer:

  Currently I'm learning GoLang! :rocket:<img width="12px" height="17px" src="https://www.clipartmax.com/png/full/163-1635688_learn-golang-in-your-own-sandbox-golang-gopher.png"/>